htruong/htruong.github.io/hackable.md

 - Chumby/Insignia Infocast 3: Good but outdated hardware, and it is no longer available.
 - Everything supported by Rockbox: Could be dicey.

+## My personal favorite

+- The **Raspberry Pi Zero W**: It's good enough, easy enough, cheap enough, versatile enough for many applications.
+It enables me to do a lot of things that I would otherwise not bothered to do.